ayan4m1/stellar-compose/README.md

     git clone https://github.com/orphic-inc/stellar-api.git api
     cd compose

 Now, edit `.env.api` and replace all relevant configuration.
 Refer to [API](https://github.com/orphic-inc/stellar-api) documentation on the keys and values.
-Then, eedit `.env.ui` and do the same with the [UI](https://github.com/orphic-inc/stellar-api) documentation.
+Then, edit `.env.ui` and do the same with the [UI](https://github.com/orphic-inc/stellar-api) documentation.
 Finally, run the following to start Stellar:

     docker compose up --build -d